Bronzdragon/perceptron-rust/README.md

 p.train(iterations=10)
 ```

+Have a look at `example.py` for an in-situ example.

+### Training Data format
 Training data has to be provided in annotated sets.
-An n-dimensional vector (list of numbers) and either a `1` or `-1`, combined as a tuple.
+The data exists as a list, and each element is a tuple.
+Data, then the label.
+The data is a list of numbers (with the same dimension as you initialized the Perceptron with), and the label is either a `1` or `-1`.
 E.g.:
 ```python
 data = [
     ([1, 0, 0], -1),